while-basic/celaya/llama/README.md

 make -f Makefile.sync clean apply-patches
 ```

 Iterate until you're ready to submit PRs.
-Once your code is ready, commit a change in the `./vendor/` directory, then generate the patches for ollama with
+Once your code is ready, commit a change in the `./vendor/` directory, then generate the patches for celaya with

 ```shell
 make -f Makefile.sync format-patches